tjathwal/blog/docs/index-test.md

 ![Image of Rose](https://tjathwal.github.io/blog/uploads/roseGarden/Portland-0158.jpg)

-Below should be a gallery of images.
-Lightbox is on, high res, try 10 with no bullet point on ul feature:
+Below should be a gallery of image of roses.
+Lightbox is on, low res:

 {% include image-gallery.html folder="/uploads/roseGarden" %}